Octopus's Garden: Composition

 The idea for the song came about when Starr was on a boat belonging to comedian Peter Sellers in Sardinia in 1968.
-He ordered fish and chips for lunch, but instead of fish he got squid (it was the first time he had eaten squid, and he said, "It was OK.
+He ordered fish and chips for lunch, but instead of fish, he got squid (it was the first time he had eaten squid, and he said, "It was OK.
 A bit rubbery.
 Tasted like chicken.")
 The boat's captain then told Starr about how octopuses travel along the sea bed picking up stones and shiny objects with which to build gardens.
 Starr's songwriting was further inspired by his desire to escape mounting hostility among the Beatles; he would later admit that he had "just wanted to be under the sea, too".

 Uncredited assistance in developing the song's chord changes was provided by Harrison, who can be seen helping Starr work the song out on piano, with John Lennon later joining in with drums, in the documentaries Let It Be (1970) and The Beatles: Get Back (2021), both using the same footage.

 Recording

-The basic instrumental track was recorded 26 April 1969, with the Beatles lineup of two electric guitars (Harrison and Lennon), bass guitar (McCartney) and drums (Starr).
+The basic instrumental track was recorded on 26 April 1969, with the Beatles lineup of two electric guitars (Harrison and Lennon), bass guitar (McCartney) and drums (Starr).
 Starr also provided a temporary guide vocal on this date.
 (Take 2 of the recording, featuring this guide vocal, Starr singing the first verse three times, is Track 14 on Disc 2 of Anthology 3.)
 In the absence of George Martin, the Beatles themselves were listed as producer, with Martin's apprentice Chris Thomas present in the control room to assist.
 Thirty-two takes were required before the Beatles were satisfied with the track.

 According to Mark Lewisohn, the backing vocals by McCartney and Harrison during the guitar solo were put through compressors and limiters to create a gurgling sound.
 However, since dynamic signal processing does not produce such a modulation effect, Alan Parsons suggests that the effect was probably achieved using the tremolo effect produced by a guitar amplifier.
 At Starr's request, Harrison added the sound of bubbles by blowing through a straw into a glass of milk.